Christian Aid Syria is based in London, United Kingdom. We support partners in Syria, Lebanon and Iraq.

 The Syrian conflict, which began in March 2011, has triggered the largest displacement crisis of this century.
-With a pre-war population of 22 million people, over 6 million Syrians – half of them being children – are now internally displaced, and at least another 5 million people have fled across national borders as refugees.
+With a pre-war population of 22 million people, over 6.6 million people have fled across national borders as refugees, mostly in countries near Syria.
+A further 6.7 million Syrians are also internally displaced, including 2.5 million children.

-In early 2020, hostilities in the Northwest of the country displaced around 1 million people, which was the largest displacement since the conflict began.
+In early 2020, hostilities in the Northwest of the country, where Christian Aid is working, displaced around 1 million people.
+This was the largest displacement since the conflict began.

-Over nine years on, as government troops, armed opposition groups, and international forces battle for power and territory, the lives and wellbeing of women, men and children in Syria continues to be threatened.
+Over ten years on, as Syrian government troops, armed opposition groups, and international forces battle for power and territory, the lives and wellbeing of women, men and children in Syria continues to be threatened.

 As a result of the current COVID-19 pandemic, we are adapting our work with partners so that we can continue to safely deliver assistance and protect the communities we support.